Student Housing Policies

 Any tampering with fire detection systems, fire alarms, or fire-fighting equipment is prohibited.
 This includes alarms, fire extinguishers, fire hoses, heat and smoke detectors, sprinkler systems, fire escapes, smoke/fire doors, exit signs, and audible/visual devices.
 All students are required to follow fire evacuation procedures.
 This includes evacuating whenever an alarm is sounded regardless of whether the alarm is related to a scheduled drill or not.
 Tampering with fire safety equipment or sounding false fire alarms is punishable by up to 6 months in jail and/or a $500.00 fine.
 Smoke detectors must remain in place and operable at all times.

-Furniture in residence halls, apartments, study rooms, active rooms, and passive rooms are meant to be used by residents of the hall and therefore, are not to be removed.
+Furniture in residence halls, suites, apartments, study rooms, active rooms, and passive rooms are meant to be used by residents of the hall and therefore, are not to be removed.
 If moved, there may be a fee to have furniture moved back to the appropriate area by Housing staff.
-Any such fee shall be prorated by room, apartment, or floor in cases where individual responsibility cannot be ascertained.
+Any such fee shall be prorated by room, suite, apartment, or floor in cases where individual responsibility cannot be ascertained.

 Individuals who hold a Student Housing License Agreement are considered visitors of any building or floor where they are not officially assigned.
 Non-residents/Guests are not permitted to access any Student Housing facility unless a resident escorts them.
 Guests are defined as any individual who does not possess a Student Housing License Agreement with Housing and Residential Engagement.